Using an unstructured repo lets you organize your repo in the way that is most

 To configure an unstructured repo, set the value of

 unstructured in your RootSync object or ConfigManagement object.

 The following RootSync object configures Anthos Config Management to sync from an unstructured repo:

-# root-sync.yaml # If you are using a Config Sync version earlier than 1.7, # use: apiVersion: configsync.gke.io/v1alpha1 apiVersion: configsync.gke.io/v1beta1 kind: RootSync metadata: name: root-sync namespace: config-management-system spec: sourceFormat: unstructured git: repo: https://github.com/GoogleCloudPlatform/anthos-config-management-samples branch: main dir: quickstart/multirepo/root auth: ssh secretRef: name: SECRET_NAME
+# root-sync.yaml # If you are using a Config Sync version earlier than 1.7, # use: apiVersion: configsync.gke.io/v1alpha1 apiVersion: configsync.gke.io/v1beta1 kind: RootSync metadata: name: root-sync namespace: config-management-system spec: sourceFormat: unstructured git: repo: https://github.com/GoogleCloudPlatform/anthos-config-management-samples branch: main dir: config-sync-quickstart/multirepo/root auth: ssh secretRef: name: SECRET_NAME